Users Guide

 When:

-If you require a commitment to a fixed start and/or finish by date I can certainly provide that too, it just may not come up as soon as an “ASAP” one.
-If you’re planning ahead 3 + months then hey, I like you!
+If you’re planning your project months ahead then hey, I like you!
 Contacting me as early in the planning stage as possible often makes a difference to the cost, timeline and quality of the job.

 Where: